JQHee/BFRefresh/README.md

 CocoaPods is the recommended way to add BFRefresh to your project.

-Add a pod entry for JQProgressHUD to your Podfile.
+Add a pod entry for BFRefresh to your Podfile.

 ```
 pod 'BFRefresh'